 NY: G.P.
 Putnams' Sons; (1987).
 First Edition .
 Hardcover.
 Fine/Near Fine.
 First printing, first issue, with "Permissions to Come" as the last line on the copyright page.
 Fine in a near fine dust jacket.
 The jacket is very slightly rubbed, although the author's name on the front panel is virtually perfect. $19.95 (US) price on jacket flap; no names or other marking in or on the book.
 A tight, square copy.
 0

 New York, NY: G.P.
 Putnam's Sons, 1987.
 1st Edition .
 Hardcover.
 Very Good+/Very Good.
 8vo - over 7¾ - 9¾" tall.
 The chance discovery of a ship buried underground for millions of years transforms the inhabitants of a New England town into one evil, homicidal entity.
 First edition, second state, with a full 1 through 10 number line but without the "permissions to come" statement printed beneath as a true first printing would have.
-This copy features the author's name in red, though it should be noted that both the red and the gold versions are equally desirable.
-Aside from some browning to the pages and textblock edges, this is a very clean copy with no writing, marks, underlining, or bookplates.
+This copy features the author's name in gold, though it should be noted that both the red and the gold versions are equally desirable.
+The book itself is clean with no writing, marks, underlining, or bookplates.
 No remainder marks.
 Not an ex-library copy.
 Spine is tight and crisp.
-Corners are square, and the boards are flat and true with minimal, if any, wear.
-Dust jacket is not price-clipped but does have some scuffing and edge wear including some small tears along the upper and lower spine extremes and a 1/2" tear along the lower edge of the front cover.
-There is also a light crease that runs the length of the spine as well as some browning to the flaps and to the inside of the jacket.
-The red lettering on the front cover, which can be quite worn on these books, shows only very light rubbing to a few of the letters.
+Corners are square, and the boards are flat and true with only some light edge wear.
+There may be some very, very light browning to the pages as well as some light soiling to the textblock foreedge.
+Dust jacket is not price-clipped but does have some scuffing and light scratching, some minor edge wear, and some browning to the jacket flaps and white lettering on the front cover and spine.
+The inside of the jacket is also browned and somewhat soiled along the spine.
+The gold lettering on the front cover, which can be quite worn on these books, shows moderate rubbing.
 This collectible, very good+/very good, first edition/second printing copy is protected with an archival mylar dust jacket cover.
 Satisfaction guaranteed!

 New York: Putnam Pub Group, 1987.
 Book.
 Fine.
 Hardcover.
 Book Club (BCE/BOMC).
 A square solid tight unread unused copy still in publisher's shrink wrap.
 THIS COPY IS IN MY POSSESSION AND NORMALLY SHIPS NEXT DAY..